Everhour Integrates with Zapier: Use It To Automate Your Workflows

 Setting up the Zapier Integration

-Let’s try creating two simple Zaps together to demonstrate you how to use our integration.
+Let’s try creating two simple Zaps together to demonstrate to you how to use our integration.

 I want to check every day whether I have a running timer and stop it automatically when leaving the office if I forget doing so.